-The Quantocks which are in Somerset are known locally as the "hidden jewel of England" and whether you are looking to rest and recharge tired batteries, or as a base to explore the numerous visitor attractions which you would expect from a holiday area steeped in ancient history such as this, the luxury self-catering dog friendly Quantock Cottages are the perfect base for you.
+The Quantocks which are in Somerset are known locally as the "hidden jewel of England" and whether you are looking to rest and recharge tired batteries, or as a base to explore the numerous visitor attractions which you would expect from a holiday area steeped in history such as this, the luxury self-catering dog friendly Quantock Cottages are the perfect base for you.

 For those who like to walk, ride or MTB, the 9,500 acres of Quantock Hills are quite literally at the end of your the garden.
 They are steeped in history, myth and legend and are staggeringly beautiful.
 With a mix of open moorland and deep stream laced wooded coombes, wildlife is in abundance.
 Deer, sheep and wild ponies roam freely while high in the mackerel skies birds of prey fly on the shimmering thermals.
 Please explore the area using the drop down boxes below.